fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd12.md

             - Oberon picks up Skrillex's armor (forgot Skrillex and runs back to get him)
                 - Is built amazingly well, with a nice handle to grab the Tressym quickly (Oberon and Carlor place a Dagger each in it)
                 - Has slots to store a couple small objects in it (ex: daggers)
-            - Carlor picks up his Glaive
+            - Carlor heads to check on his Glaive
                 - She wants 400gp to alter the Glaive to fit Calor
                 - Would take the Black Pearl in place of the 400gp
                 - Carlor is going to think about it